tdreid/hc-alias-crisp/readme.md

-A simple HipChat add-on that supports group mentions via aliases
+A simple HipChat add-on that supports group mentions